junxit/us-congress-bills-111/metadata.md

 - 2010-03-22 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 Without written report.
 - 2010-03-22 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 Without written report.
 - 2010-03-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 330.
+- 2010-07-14 — By Senator Leahy from Committee on the Judiciary filed written report.
+Report No. 111-220.
+- 2010-07-14 — By Senator Leahy from Committee on the Judiciary filed written report.
+Report No. 111-220.
+- 2010-07-21 — Amendment SA 4498 agreed to in Senate by Unanimous Consent.
+- 2010-07-21 — Amendment SA 4498 proposed by Senator Reid for Senator Klobuchar. (consideration: CR S6120; text: CR S6120) In the nature of a substitute.
+- 2010-07-21 — Measure laid before Senate by unanimous consent. (consideration: CR S6120; text as reported in Senate: CR S6120)
+- 2010-07-21 — Passed Senate with an amendment by Unanimous Consent.
+- 2010-07-21 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2010-07-21 — Senate amendment agreed to: Amendment SA 4498 agreed to in Senate by Unanimous Consent.
+- 2010-07-21 — Senate amendment proposed (on the floor): Amendment SA 4498 proposed by Senator Reid for Senator Klobuchar.(consideration: CR S6120; text: CR S6120)
+- 2010-07-21 — Senate amendment submitted
+- 2010-07-21 — The committee substitute as amended agreed to by Unanimous Consent. (consideration: CR S6120)